About Us

 Board Member

+Phylicia Fant is renowned throughout the entertainment industry as a trusted leader, esteemed executive, and public relations/marketing visionary.
+But even more importantly, she is a conduit of culture.
 Fant consistently and strategically connects artists to brands, media, film/television opportunities and philanthropic causes.
 In her role as Head of Music Industry and Culture Collaborations at Amazon Music, she transforms global synergy into commercial opportunities while prioritizing meaningful cultural moments.

 Sing Lathan